-Policy 4.1.1: Recognize the significance of traditional architecture, innovative yet durable, compatible, high-quality architecture, and compact urban form in supporting community character.
+Policy 4.1.2: Recognize the significance of both traditional and innovative, high-quality architecture in supporting community character and urban design.

-Policy 4.1.2: Provide public and private investment in maintaining historic buildings Downtown, and utilize historic preservation as an economic development tool.
+Policy 4.1.3: Recognize historic preservation as an economic development tool and encourage public and private investment in maintaining historic buildings downtown.